scenerystack/community/docs/reference/api/alpenglow/radixHistogramWGSL.md

 # radixHistogramWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/radixHistogramWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/radixHistogramWGSL.ts) for the most up-to-date information.

 ## Overview

 Calculates a histogram for a section, then writes the histogram out in a striped manner ready for a prefix sum.